papallas/or_tf/README.md

+This is the `or_tf` plugin for OpenRAVE.
+This plugin is listening to tf frames and update OpenRAVE Kinbodies in realtime.
+It can be used by any perception system that publishes tf to the ROS's tf topic.

 ## Prerequisites
 - You need to install the (`openrave_catkin`)[https://github.com/personalrobotics/openrave_catkin] package by just cloning the repository in your `~/catkin_ws/src`.
 - Optionally you might also need (`mocap_optitrack`)[https://github.com/ros-drivers/mocap_optitrack] or anything else applicable to your own configuration. `mocap_optitrack` is the